You don’t need chinchilla litter.

 You must find a happy medium to train your chinchilla effectively.

-In the intro of this post, I placed a link to my other blog post that discussed how to potty train a chinchilla that will effectively break this down for you in more detail.
+Here is a link to my other blog post that discusses how to potty train a chinchilla that will effectively break this down for you in more detail.

-Critter Litter is great as absorbing the urine after initial contact and absorbs way more than you may believe.
+Critter Litter is great at absorbing the urine after initial contact and absorbs way more than you may believe.

 I did use this for a brief period but ultimately ended up making the switch to the Critter Litter we mentioned directly above.

-Not to mention, it’s a few dollars more than the Critter Litter, which was another apparent reason why I made the switch.
+Not to mention, it’s a few dollars more than the Critter Litter, which was another reason I made the switch.